 As well as these games, people gamble for real money in China every day of the week.
 Whether it’s playing Mahjong in a tea house or residential compound, or playing cards in the back of a van (面包车), gambling is a huge part of our culture and is something of a national past time.
 Playing with friends can be for any amount, from small money right up to high stakes, though most people play at the lower end of the scale, simply for enjoyment and as a form of social entertainment.
 Our police don’t care about this and they probably even play themselves when they’re not on duty.

-By the 1800’s tai sai (sic bo) was added.
-Due to the British gaining control of Hong Hong in 1847 (which is a short one hour ferry ride from Macau), Macau’s relevancy as a trade city connecting the East and West became a thing of the past.
+By the 1800’s tai sai (which we often play under the name sic bo) was added.
+Due to the British gaining control of Hong Hong in 1847 (which is a short one-hour ferry ride from Macau), Macau’s relevancy as a trade city connecting the East and West became a thing of the past.
 To recover, this same year the Portuguese declared all games of chance legal in Macau.
 Casinos flourished here ever since.

-By the early twentieth century, games from Europe such as baccarat, blackjack and roulette made it to the casinos.
+By the early twentieth century, games from Europe such as the popular game of baccarat, and others like blackjack and roulette made it to the casinos.
 In 1961 Macau’s government declared Macau a permanent low-tax region with gambling tourism as its primary economic focus.
 This same year they issued a casino monopoly to Sociedade de Turismo e Diversões de Macau (STDM).
-This is a company that was founded by Stanley Ho, his brother in-law Teddy Yip, gambling legend Yip Hon, and business tycoon Henry Fok.
+This is a company that was founded by Stanley Ho, his brother-in-law Teddy Yip, gambling legend Yip Hon, and business tycoon Henry Fok.
 By this time Macau had been apart from the Chinese empire for over 400 years, and both areas went in vastly different directions.

 While Macau was expanding gambling at a rapid pace, on the mainland we were starting Mao Zedong’s Cultural Revolution.
-The mere act of playing Mahjong even with no money involved was declared a crime.
-Meanwhile Macau added Western style slots, Japanese gambling games like Pachinko and helped put baccarat on the map as the most popular game played in Asia, and by Asians living anywhere in the world.
-Once Mao Zedong passed away China, repealed the law that banned mah-jong (1981) and started offering lottery games in 1987.
+The mere act of playing Mahjong, even with no money involved, was declared a crime.
+Meanwhile, Macau added Western style slots, which can now also be found online in the form of video slots at many online casinos worldwide.
+They also added Japanese gambling games like Pachinko and put baccarat on the map as the most popular game played in Asia, and by Asians living anywhere in the world.
+Once Mao Zedong passed away, China repealed the law that banned mah-jong (1981) and started offering lottery games in 1987.

 By this time, Macau was servicing over a million Chinese gamblers per year mostly from Mainland’s largest province Guangdong (which Macau borders) and Hong Kong (which is a one-hour boat ferry ride away).
 It also began attracting tourism from Thailand, Japan, Korea and India too.
 On 20 December 1999, 442-years of Portuguese rule of Macau came to an end with sovereignty transferred back to China.

 Although Macau was a special administrative region with independence on nearly all matters, with their consent – our military was sent in to help clean up the country.
-During the 1990’s, control of casinos by triad gangs was a huge issue.
+During the 1990’s, control of brick and mortar casinos by triad gangs was a huge issue.
 In 2000, we helped reduce crime.
-That year casino revenue increased 42%.
+That year casino revenue increased by 42%.

 Macau is home to some of the world’s most luxurious casinos; left to right: the Venetian, Wynn, Grand Lisboa, the Galaxy